Lathe: Sizes

 Lathes are usually 'sized' by the capacity of the work that they may hold.
 Usually large work is held at both ends either using a chuck or other drive in the headstock and a centre in the tailstock.
 To maximise size, turning between centres allows the work to be as close to the headstock as possible and is used to determine the longest piece the lathe will turn: when the base of the tailstock is aligned with the end of the bed.
 The distance between centres gives the maximum length of work the lathe will officially hold.
 It is possible to get slightly longer items in if the tailstock overhangs the end of the bed but this is an ill-advised practice.
+Purchasing an extension or larger bed would be a wise alternative.

 The other dimension of the workpiece is how far off-centre it can be.
 This is known as the 'swing' ("The distance from the head center of a lathe to the bed or ways, or to the rest.
 The swing determines the diametric size of the object which is capable of being turned in the lathe; anything larger would interfere with the bed.
 This limit is called the swing of the bed.
 The swing of the rest is the size which will rotate above the rest, which lies upon the bed.") from the notion that the work 'swings' from the centre upon which it is mounted.
 This makes more sense with odd-shaped work but as the lathe is most often used with cylindrical work, it is useful to know the maximum diameter of work the lathe will hold.
 This is simply the value of the swing (or centre height above the bed) multiplied by two.
 For some reason, in the U.S. swing is assumed to be diameter but this is incorrect.
 To be clear on size, it is better, therefore, to describe the dimension as 'centre height above the bed'.
 As parts of the lathe reduce capacity, measurements such as 'swing over cross slide' or other named parts can be found.